qazse45678/Titanic-Survival-Prediction-with-Random-Forest/README.md

 ```

 # 4. Predict And Calculate The Score
 Actually, the model has a high score as 98.09, so I suspect there may be a data leak or the way of feature engineering can be improved.
-For example, the number of passegners for different ages may vary a lot, so I can split ages into groups, instead of remaining it as a continious data.
+For example, the number of passegners for different ages may vary a lot, so I can split ages into groups, instead of remaining it as continious data.
 Also, I can add new features like family size, to combine the feature of **Sibsp** and **Parch**, instead of viewing these two features separately.
-And improvement of data preprocessing and that of the accuracy of the model will on ongoing.
+An improvement of data preprocessing and that of the accuracy of the model will on ongoing.

 ```
 predict = model.predict(X_test)